-By Soulskill from Slashdot's what-could-possibly-go-wrong department
+By Soulskill from Slashdot's when-they're-not-busy-telling-you-how-far-you-are-from-a-starbucks department

-By Roblimo from Slashdot's did-you-do-anything-this-slick-in-high-school? department
+By Roblimo from Slashdot's we'll-stick-to-our-metal-bikes-for-the-moment-thank-you department

-.
+blog.
 (Alternate Video Link

 )Read Replies (0)

-By Soulskill from Slashdot's cdc-recommends-chaos-and-panic department
+By samzenpus from Slashdot's go-ahead-and-ask department

 Malcolm Gladwell is a speaker, author, and staff writer for The New Yorker